awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

    ```

 1. Run the update\-pipeline command, specifying the pipeline JSON file, similar to the following:
-**Important**
-Be sure to include `file://` before the file name\.
-It is required in this command\.

    ```
    aws codepipeline update-pipeline --cli-input-json file://pipeline.json
    ```

    This command returns the entire structure of the updated pipeline\.
+**Important**
+Be sure to include `file://` before the file name\.
+It is required in this command\.

 1. Run the start\-pipeline\-execution command, specifying the name of the pipeline\.
-This will run the application in your source bucket through the pipeline for a second time\.
+This runs the application in your source bucket through the pipeline for a second time\.

    ```
    aws codepipeline start-pipeline-execution --name MyFirstPipeline